A morning routine for mental health typically involves mindfulness practices, physical activity, healthy eating, and positive affirmations.

 Start with a guided 5-minute mindfulness session or meditation.
 You don't need to dedicate an hour; it's truly about consistency.

 Incorporate deep breathing, feeling each inhale and exhale.
-This practice isn't just another task in your morning routine but a gateway to becoming more present and grounded.
+This practice isn't just another task in your morning routine but a gateway to becoming more present and grounded (1).

 The perks?
-Deep breathing alone can relieve mental health issues, preparing you to face the day with a clearer mind.
+Deep breathing alone can relieve mental health issues (2), preparing you to face the day with a clearer mind.

-Next, immerse yourself in the world of melodies.
-Curate a calming morning playlist; think instrumentals, the gentle rustling of leaves, or a calming waterfall.
-No lyrics—just soothing sounds to still your mind and boost mood.
+- Sound – Curate a calming morning playlist; think instrumentals, the gentle rustling of leaves, or a calming waterfall—no lyrics—just soothing sounds to still your mind and boost your mood.

-Whether it's wrapping yourself in a plush robe, feeling the soft embrace of a blanket, or indulging in a brief self-massage, touch can profoundly boost happiness.
-It's one of those healthy habits that also benefits our physical health.
+- Touch – Whether wrapping yourself in a plush robe, feeling the soft embrace of a blanket, or indulging in a brief self-massage, touch can profoundly boost happiness.

 For many of us, the ritual of eating breakfast can feel like an afterthought in our morning routines for mental health.